Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Pham Thi Thu's family in Na San village harvests Sen oranges in the 2023 crop.
 Photo: Thanh Tung (Van Don District Cultural and Information Center)

 In the past, the first people who came to Ban Sen to reclaim land and settle down migrated from the Red River Delta.
-At first, they were not used to fishing, so they lived off the forest, in the valleys to grow rice, and on the mountain slopes to propagate oranges for planting.
+At first, they were not used to fishing, so they lived off the forest, in the valleys to grow rice, and on the mountainside to propagate oranges for planting.
 Farmers who planted trees had to pay monthly income to the Van Hai commune chief (a Ngoc Vung native), called forest tax.
 It was called that because the people's lives depended on the forest.
-Oranges were grown in forests on the mountain slopes.
+Oranges were planted in forests on the mountainside.
 Even in Ban Sen, there was a separate hamlet called Tra Ban hamlet that specialized in growing oranges and tea in exchange for rice and food brought by merchant ships.
 There was also a hamlet that grew a lot of oranges, which the locals called Cam hamlet.

 During the years of the centralized economic planning, Ban Sen had 5 labor exchange groups, including 1 group growing oranges and tea.
 In 1960, a cooperative was established called Ban Sen Orange and Tea Cooperative alongside the rice growing and fishing cooperatives.
-Later, the cooperatives no longer existed, but Ban Sen still had dozens of families who were attached to and preserved this precious variety through many generations.
+Later, the cooperatives no longer existed, but Ban Sen still had dozens of families who were attached to and preserved this precious variety for many generations.

 A corner of Ban Sen island commune after the storm.